conwayn816/Better-Picks/README.md

 * Password (encrypted using java tokens)
 * Friends list

-Functionalities in this program allows different types of users:
+Below include the different types of users and their functionalities:
 * Admin: can visualize every user, every user's friends list, all bets placed, can delete users/ bets placed
 * Local: can visualize friends, friend's bets, and their own bets
 * Guest: can only see their own bets